Stanisław Bułak-Bałachowicz: World War II

-During the Polish Defensive War of 1939, Stanisław Bułak-Bałachowicz volunteered for the Polish army.
+During the Invasion of Poland of 1939, Stanisław Bułak-Bałachowicz volunteered for the Polish army.
 He created a Volunteer Group that fought in the defence of Warsaw.
 The unit consisted of approximately 1750 ill-equipped infantrymen and 250 cavalrymen.
 It was used on the southern flank of the Polish forces defending the Polish capital and adopted the tactics its commander knew perfectly well: fast attacks on the rear of the enemy forces.
 On 12 September 1939, the unit entered combat for the first time.
 It took the German defenders by surprise and retook the southernmost borough of Służew and the Służewiec horse track.
 Soon afterwards the cavalry organised a disrupting attack on the German infantry stationed in Natolin.
 On 23 September the unit was transferred to northern Warsaw, where it was to organise an assault on the German positions in the Bielany forest.
-The assault had been prepared, but was thwarted by the cease-fire signed on 27 September.
+The assault had been prepared but was thwarted by the cease-fire signed on 27 September.

 After the capitulation of Warsaw, general Bułak-Bałachowicz (formally retired) evaded being captured by the Germans and returned to civilian life.
 At the same time, he was the main organiser of Konfederacja Wojskowa (Military Confederation), one of the first underground resistance groups in German and Soviet-occupied Poland.
 In early 1940 the Gestapo found out his whereabouts.
 He was surrounded by a group of young conspirators in a house in Warsaw's borough of Saska Kępa and arrested by the Germans.
 According to the most common version, Bułak-Bałachowicz was shot by Gestapo agents on 10 May 1940, in the Warsaw centre, on the intersection between Francuska and Trzeciego Maja streets.

-For his resistance against Bolshevik forces that killed local Belarusian peasantry, members of the Belarusian minority in Poland regard him as their national hero.